r-jain/Python-Data-Science-and-Machine-Learning-Bootcamp/README.md

 ## Synopsis

-This project contains implementations for Python-Data-Science-and-Machine-Learning-Bootcamp at Udemy - https://www.udemy.com/python-for-data-science-and-machine-learning-bootcamp/
+This project contains implementations for [Python-Data-Science-and-Machine-Learning-Bootcamp](https://www.udemy.com/python-for-data-science-and-machine-learning-bootcamp/) at Udemy
-All the implementations are in Python -

 ## Implementations -
 Each section has a reference project by instructor along with a project exercise.
 Project exercise solution templates are also provided by instructor.
 Following implementations are covered.